 Do not bring all your reports.

-Try to sort them out depending on which specialist you see.
-Which reports are necessary to reach your goals?
+Try structuring them depending on which specialist you see.
+What reports are necessary to reach your goal?
 Does the neurologist need the report of the cardiologist?

 Do your research: